ADA-GWU/guidedresearchproject-sokrat00/README.md

 # Research project by Sokrat Bashirov
-Topic proposal is ready in rport folder
+Topic proposal is ready in report folder